Intellemerc/ReactInWebApiSlides/README.markdown

 # React in ASP.Net WebApi Slide deck

-- Slide deck I used for the webapi
+- Slide deck I used to explain how to use react in asp.net webapi